vhl/css-style-guide/README.md

 Do not over-qualify class name selectors with an element type unless you are specifying exceptions to the default styling of a particular class.
 Leaving out the element name makes the class reusable on different kinds of elements.

+NOTE: Only use valid HTML5 tags.
+In come cases, custom tags are passed through from XML, and become part of CSS selectors.
+These should (eventually) be converted to valid tags with classes.

 ```css
 /* Good */
 .c-button-link {}